Thursday, October 25, 2018

 We flew aboard Air India, which conveniently allowed us to keep our shoes on during pre-boarding security checks.
 (Only the airlines in America create that dirty inconvenience—and stupidly never disinfect the X-ray trays after people's shoes are put in them).

 North of the Arabian Sea and the Indian Ocean, we landed in the capital city of Delhi.
-It is near the Kashmir region, known for the export of cashmere wool.
+It is located on the enormous Indo-Gangetic Plain, which has been a fertile area for millennia.
+The capital is near the Kashmir region, known for the export of cashmere wool.
 Opened in 1962, Indira Gandhi International Airport remains the most advanced (and busiest) one in India.

 It outclass NYC's neglected JFK Airport from the same era!
 We admired the sleek facility—soon to be refurbished again (before NYC's starts its first "promised" remake).